JoshG-IT/Cybersecurity/Mad Hat Investigations/Guides/README.md

 4. KQL
 5. Azure Resource Graph
 6. Azure Portal
-7. Bicep
 ```

+This is a personal learning priority rather than a requirement of the Mad Hat investigations.

-The Azure Portal remains useful throughout the learning process but is primarily used for visual discovery and validation rather than as the default investigation method.
+The Azure Portal remains useful throughout the learning process and may be the primary interface used by a lab.
+I use the investigations as an opportunity to practice command-line, scripting, API, and query-based approaches when appropriate.

+The goal is to understand when each interface is useful and how the different interfaces relate to the underlying Microsoft cloud services.